openstack/nova/doc/source/devref/filter_scheduler.rst

 * |AggregateTypeAffinityFilter| - limits instance_type by aggregate.
 * |GroupAntiAffinityFilter| - ensures that each instance in group is on a different host.
+* |GroupAffinityFilter| - ensures that each instance in group is on a same host with one of the instance host in a group.
 * |AggregateMultiTenancyIsolation| - isolate tenants in specific aggregates.

 Now we can focus on these standard filter classes in details.
 I will pass the